remix-run/remix/docs/guides/file-upload-custom.md

 # Customizing File Uploads in Remix with S3 and Local Storage
 ---
 #### Upload Locally
-To upload a file to a local directory use `unstable_createFileUploadHandler`
+To upload a file to a local directory use `unstable_createFileUploadHandler` and `unstable_composeUploadHandlers`

 **Example:**